kstep/graphicsmagick/www/utilities.rst

 mogrify_         Transform an image or sequence of images montage_         Create a composite image (in a grid) from separate images
 ===============  =========================================================================

-The ``gm`` utility makes it easy to perform complex image processing operations using a single command.
-It may be invoked from scripts, or from other programs in order to automate the processing of thousands of images.

 --------------------------------------------------------------------------